shigeru-takehara/UltraBroker/README.md

 Our development uses Tomcat servlet container.
 You should be able to use any servlet container other than Tomcat, but our documentation will always uses the Tomcat.

-- Java JDK 17
+- Java JDK 17 or later
-- Apache Tomcat 9
+- Apache Tomcat 9 or later

 We need to generate one jar file.
 Please read https://github.com/shigeru-takehara/UltraBroker/blob/main/src/main/java/ultrabroker/net/README.md.